zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/3-process-order-using-composite.md

 In this module, you will see templates, a new feature in SOA Suite, at work in BPEL as well as Service Bus.
 You will leverage the validatePayment service you built in Chapter 2.
-At the end of this module, your solution will look similar to the following (from an architectural perspective).
+At the end of this module, your solution will look similar to the following process flow diagram:

 ![](images/3/Module3-SOA.png)